 - 5.10 What causes subs to stop working?

 Do You hear Any Sounds From Your Subwoofer?

-Whether your speaker is producing no or distorted sound, check to determine if your amplifier has a built-in crossover control (on most integrated amplifiers, this is found in the setup menu).
+If your speaker doesn’t make any sound or the sound it does make is distorted, check to see if your amplifier has a built-in crossover control.
+On most integrated amps, you can find this in the setup menu.
 If this is the case, ensure the crossover frequency control is set to “off.”

 Are all wires connected and secure?
 Examine the speaker cable connectors.

 Is the subwoofer turned on?
 Check that your power switch is turned “on”.
 If you use an extension cable, be sure it’s not linked to a switch.